Mosquito TT.35, TA719, ‘AirSpace’, IWM Duxford – the film star that inspired a movement!

 Tags: '633 Squadron', 'Mosquito Squadron', 'Peoples Mosquito', aircraft, AirSpace, Aviation, ‘HJ898’, ‘HT – G’, B.35, Bovingdon, Brooklands Aviation, CAACU, cowlings, crash-landing, Dave Roberts, De Havilland, Dennis Smits, Duxford, engine bearers, England, Europe, Exeter, Exeter Airfield, fuselage, G-ASKC, German, Germany, Gloucestershire, Great Britain, Hatfield-built, high-speed radar targets, Imperial War Museum, in store until 1953, John Lilley, Merlin 113, Merlin 114, Merlin engines, mosquito, museum, Museums, nacelles, new port wing, No. 109 Sqn, No. 139 Sqn, No. 22 MU, No. 3 Civilian Anti Aircraft Co-operation Unit, No. 4 Civilian Anti Aircraft Co-operation Unit, No. 4 Hangar Duxford, port wing, propellors, RAF, RAF Hemswell, Rolls-Royce, Ron Smoulton, Royal Air Force, Second World War, Skyfame Collection, spinners, Staverton, Sywell Aerodrome, target tug, towed target banners, TT.35, warbird, WW2, year-long rebuild

-This is the middle of the TV/film awards season; the ‘Golden Globes’ have gone, soon it will be time for the ‘Oscars’.
-As the film stars move down the red carpet to a volley of camera flashes, you can hear the speculation, ‘Wow!
+Sometimes, in the middle of the TV/film awards season, during the ‘Golden Globes’ or the ‘Oscars’, as the female film stars move down the red carpet to a volley of camera flashes, you can hear the speculation, ‘Wow!
 What a colourful outfit!
 ‘Has she had any work done, do you think?’
 Well, here is one film star who is decked out to dazzle, AND she’s had LOTS of work done under that skin!
 The story of TA719, a Mosquito TT.35, is fascinating…..

 The De Havilland DH.98 Mosquito was almost ‘all things to all men’ in flying terms.
 From the dark days of 1940, when it was almost certain that the unarmed, mostly wooden, private venture bomber by De Havilland would never take flight, to the relentless hunting of the Luftwaffe nightfighter force over their own airfields in 1944/5 by Mosquito NF.XII and NF.XIIIs, the ‘Wooden Wonder’ emerged triumphant.
 Later, high-altitude bomber versions such as the B.XVI spawned even longer photo-reconnaisance Mosquitos such as the PR.34.
 Inevitably, as the fighting waned and was finally brought to abrupt halt by the atomic strikes on Hiroshima and Nagasaki, orders for the most developed versions of this ‘first of the multi-rôle aircraft’ were either severely cut-back or cancelled.
 The B.35 bomber, powered by a Rolls-Royce Merlin 113/114 combination (each of 1,690 hp) was capable of 422 mph at altitude, but its first flight did not occur until 12th March, 1945, so none saw squadron service during WW2.
 The B.35 was issued to No. 109 and No. 139 Squadrons at RAF Hemswell, post-war, but the Hatfield-built aircraft you can see here, TA719, after being completed in June, 1945 went straight into store at 22 MU.
 TA719 never saw service in the rôle for which it was designed, languishing in various storage facilities until 1953!